 - Friendly Name

-A direct descendant of William F. Buckley, Jr., and the daughter of a former-NBC Universal executive, Ariana Tejero has always been drawn to media.
+A direct descendant of the late-William F. Buckley, Jr., and the daughter of a former-NBC Universal executive, Ariana Tejero has always been drawn to media.
 In grade school, Ariana spent afternoons at Telemundo studios in Miami; Ari also shadowed the writers’ room of ABC’s hit drama, Desperate Housewives.
 In high school, she piloted a sports broadcasting program (Maverick Spotlight) and morning newscast (Maverick Morning News), both of which continue to this day.
 Her first taste of professional on-air work came during a brief stint at age 17 with beIN SPORTS as a bilingual anchor.

 Ari completed secondary school second of 350 students, as a National Merit Scholar for a perfect SAT writing score, sought out by more than 25 communications schools with close to 2 million dollars in scholarship monies.
 Ultimately, she chose Loyola Marymount University, Los Angeles.